Automated Algorithm Selection on Continuous Black-Box Problems By Combining Exploratory Landscape Analysis and Machine Learning: Exploratory Landscape Analysis

 \section{Exploratory Landscape Analysis}

-While problem-dependent (landscape) features can in general be computed for any optimization problem (e.g.,~\cite{Mersmann2013,Hutter2014_algorithm,Ochoa2014,Pihera2014,Daolio2016}), we will only consider single-objective, continuous optimization problems within this work.
-For this domain, Mersmann et al.~introduced a sophisticated approach for characterizing a problem's landscape by means of numerical feature values and called it \textit{``Exploratory Landscape Analysis''}~\cite{Mersmann2011}.
-Within their work, they designed a total of 50 numerical measures and grouped them into six categories of so-called ``low-level'' features: convexity, curvature, level set, local search, meta model and y-distribution features.
-These numbers were then used to characterize eight so-called ``high-level'' properties, such as the degree of multimodality, the separability, the basin size homogeneity or the number of plateaus.
-However, given that these properties (a) require expert knowledge and consequently can not be computed automatically, and (b) are categorical and thus, make it impossible to e.g.,~distinguish problems by their degree of multimodality, the introduction of the low-level features can be seen as a major step towards automatically computable landscape features and hence automated algorithm selection.
+While problem-dependent (landscape) features can in general be computed for any optimization problem \citep[e.g.,][]{Mersmann2013,Hutter2014_algorithm,Ochoa2014,Pihera2014,Daolio2016}, we will only consider single-objective, continuous optimization problems within this work.

+For this domain, \cite{Mersmann2011}~introduced a sophisticated approach for characterizing a problem's landscape by means of numerical feature values and called it \textit{``Exploratory Landscape Analysis''}.
+Within their work, they designed a total of 50 numerical measures and grouped them into six categories of so-called ``low-level'' features, which aim at numerically characterizing the landscape properties of a problem to be solved.
+The individual features are based on systematic sampling of the decision space by e.g., using a latin hypercube design.
+A wide range of mathematical and statistical measures, which can be calculated based on relatively few function evaluations, are included, and the respective composition of the features reflects the desired overall problem characteristics.
+Six low-level feature classes were introduced, i.e., measures related to the distribution of the objective function values ($y$-\textit{Distribution}), estimating meta-models such as linear or quadratic regression models on the sampled data (\textit{Meta-Model}) and the level of convexity (\textit{Convexity}).
+Furthermore, local searches are conducted starting at the initial design points (\textit{Local Search}), the relative position of each objective value compared to the median of all values is investigated (\textit{Levelset}), and numerical approximations of the gradient or the Hessian represent the class of curvature features (\textit{Curvature}).
+Each class comprises a set of sub-features which result from the same experimental data generated from the initial design.
+Figure~\ref{fig:ela} visualizes the assumed main relationships between the low-level feature classes and so-called ``high-level'' properties \citep{MersmannPTBW2015}, such as the degree of multimodality, the separability, the basin size homogeneity or the number of plateaus.
+However, given that these properties (a) require expert knowledge and as a consequence can not be computed automatically, and (b) are categorical and thus, make it for instance impossible to distinguish problems by their class of multimodality (none, low, medium, high), the introduction of the low-level features can be seen as a major step towards automatically computable landscape features and hence automated algorithm selection.